aaltotennis/web/README.md

 1. `git clone` the repo in a folder of your choosing
 2. install bun by following the instructions [here](https://bun.sh/docs/installation)
 3. move in the `web` folder with `cd web`
-4. install this project depenendencies by running `bun install`
+4. install this project dependencies by running `bun install`

 After you've done all of the above, running a live preview of the website is as simple as: